Donald Trump says gun laws will be considered; core voter base at stake

 President Trump said Tuesday that his administration will weigh gun laws in the wake of the Las Vegas massacre, a move that advisers say would shock and disappoint core supporters like no other action of his presidency.

-Mr. Trump was asked by reporters if the mass shooting at an outdoor concert that left at least 59 dead and nearly 530 injured — the worst in modern U.S. history — would prompt him to consider gun control legislation.
+Mr. Trump was asked by reporters if the mass shooting at an outdoor concert that left at least 58 dead, plus the gunman, and nearly 530 injured — the worst in modern U.S. history — would prompt him to consider gun control legislation.

 “We have a tragedy,” Mr. Trump said at the White House.
 “We’ll be talking about gun laws as time goes by.”